dorkitude/tagalog/README.markdown

 ####life without tagalog
 - each log entry is in one and only one of the log levels (e.g. `error`, `info`, [xor](http://en.wikipedia.org/wiki/Exclusive_or) `debug`)
 - each log level is ON or OFF in your environment settings
-- this means that if you turn `debug` *on* to work on feature X, your log immediately is flooded with irrelevant `debug` log entries from features Y and Z
+- this means that if you turn `debug` **on** to work on feature X, your log immediately is flooded with irrelevant `debug` log entries from features Y and Z.  this forces you to revisit your code, commenting or deleting logging calls - but some of these calls could come in handy in the future, at which point you'll have to revisit your code again!
 - puppies don't play, babies don't laugh, and it's always winter[(!)](https://gist.github.com/abaec9e62cff3b8a5c1b)

 ####life with tagalog